top of page

 Sometimes I spend several days not leaving the house, except for evening walks with my dog.
 Is it reclusive to enjoy living slowly and quietly, away from the rushing world?

 Further from home, I travel gently.
 Ignoring insistent voices that say ‘you must see this!’ and ‘you must go there!’
 I settle into a place, a village, a city.
 A corner.
 I soak up the surroundings and see less…yet more.
 And it feels good.
 Sometimes freedom is missing out on something.
-Like JOMI.
+Like JOMO.
 Joy Of Missing Out.

 We do have a choice in this ever-shifting world.
 We can become disconnected to the innate parts of who we are and the natural environment that we inhabit.
 We can continue to get sucked into the vortex.